On Khovanov-Seidel quiver algebras and bordered Floer homology: Introduction

 The paper is organized as follows:

 In Section \ref{sec:Algprelim}, we establish notation and collect a number of useful definitions and elementary algebraic results.

 In Section \ref{sec:Khalgmod}, we describe the topological input needed for the algebraic constructions in the remainder of the paper.
-After reviewing the key points in \cite{MR1862802}, we proceed to the construction and description of \begin{itemize} \item an algebra, $B^{Kh}$, associated to a marked disk $D_m$ equipped with a specific {\em basis of curves} and \item a module, $\mathcal{M}_\sigma^{Kh}$, associated to each braid $\sigma$, decomposed as a product of elementary Artin generators. \end{itemize} We conclude the section with a brief geometric interpretation of the Khovanov-Seidel algebra and bimodules in terms of the Fukaya category of a particular Lefschetz fibration.
+After reviewing the key points in \cite{MR1862802}, we proceed to the construction and description of \begin{itemize} \item an algebra, $B^{Kh}$, associated to a marked disk $D_m$ equipped with a specific {\em basis of curves} and \item a module, $\mathcal{M}_\sigma^{Kh}$, associated to each braid $\sigma$, decomposed as a product of elementary Artin generators. \end{itemize} We conclude the section with a brief discussion of the Fukaya-theoretic interpretation of $B^{Kh}$ and $M_\sigma^{Kh}$.

 In Section \ref{sec:HFalgmod}, we turn to the construction and description of the analogous bordered Floer algebra $B^{HF}$ and bimodules $\mathcal{M}_\sigma^{HF}$, using the same topological input.

 In Section \ref{sec:Filtalg}, we describe a natural filtration on $B^{HF}$ whose associated graded algebra is isomorphic to $B^{Kh}$.
 Our construction is based on a simple ``toy model" (Lemma \ref{lem:ZtwoequivS1}).